 Wm.
 D. Ruckelshaus, 1st and 5th EPA Administrator

-At the 1996 Biennial Great Salt Lake Issues Forum, four major threats to the Great Salt Lake Ecosystem were identified.
+At the 1996 Biennial Great Salt Lake Issues Forum, six major threats to the Great Salt Lake Ecosystem were identified.

 Using these threats as guidelines for our Lake work, we are strategically moving forward on a variety of fronts to preserve and protect this hemispherically important ecosystem.

 Located next to a growing metropolitan area, with a population predicted to surpass 5 million people by 2050, the ecological and economic sustainability of Great Salt Lake poses an interesting challenge.
 The Lake not only generates billions of economic dollars for the State but is an extremely fragile and complex system.